flipwooyoung/oci-google-functions/oci-speech-test/README.md

 <img width="240" alt="image" src="https://github.com/user-attachments/assets/ccc888ed-9619-4765-87a6-9e3e43ecbcb1" />

 12. Now you need to set up the function with your variables.
 Go to Code Editor, and go to oci-google-functions/oci-speech-test/func.py.
-Change the variables at
+Change the variables at line 18-25.
+The SOURCE_BUCKET, DESTINATION_BUCKET, SOURCE_COMPARTMENT_OCID, change these to your resource requirements.

 13. Now you need to set up the function. cd to the directory of the function, if you still haven't.
 ```